lauslim12/Satella/README.md

 git config user.email <YOUR_EMAIL>
 git config --list
 # Then, create a random commit to authenticate your password.
+# Next, check your remotes.
 git remote -v                         # Check if the remote exists. git remote add origin <your_fork_url> # If the remote doesn't exist, then use your fork.
 ```